From FA Cup hero to worst-ever Premier League start: Should Arsenal sack Arteta? | Goal.com

 The Mesut Ozil situation, for example, is one that could certainly have been handled better.

-Arteta has said on countless occasionss that Ozil has been left out of his squad for footballing reasons, but that is a stance that is tough to justify when you have been using Joe Willock and Alexandre Lacazette as No.10s in recent weeks.
+Arteta has said on countless occasions that Ozil has been left out of his squad for footballing reasons, but that is a stance that is tough to justify when you have been using Joe Willock and Alexandre Lacazette as number 10s in recent weeks.

 There is no doubt that Ozil’s best years are behind him, but even the most ardent Arteta loyalist would struggle to argue that Willock or Lacazette are better options behind the striker than the ex-Real Madrid star.

-While Bernd Leno is still a fine keeper and had been Arsenal's undisputed No.1 prior to his injury last season, there is a growing feeling that the departure of Martinez has left the Gunners weaker in the goalkeeper department than last season.
+While Bernd Leno is still a fine keeper and had been Arsenal's undisputed number one prior to his injury last season, there is a growing feeling that the departure of Martinez has left the Gunners weaker in the goalkeeper department than last season.

 “Obviously, it wasn't in my plans to sell him,” Arteta explained.
 “But we gave him the chance because he deserved it.